 Within the scope of the Dual-subject Bachelor, you can take Dutch Linguistics and Literary Studies

 - as a primary or secondary dual subject (60 ECTS) or

 - as a Minor (30 ECTS) combined with a Major

 Dutch Linguistics and Literary Studies can be studied either in connection with a non-school related career goal or as a professional teaching qualification.
-If you want to become a teacher, you must follow the combinations of subjects (in German) for each teaching position.
+If you want to become a teacher, you must follow the combinations of subjects for each teaching position.